Updated 01.04.2020 at 08:05 AM EST

 A: Truthfully, we don’t think “normal” has ever really worked for us at Forefront Church.
 We like to fit what we do to our community and city to reach people far from God.
 We are positive we will emerge from isolation with many lessons learned, new ways to approach connection, and holding on to the essentials of loving people with reckless abandon.
 We hope that we never get settled into anything comfortable, but always keep pushing to be people helping people to find and follow Jesus.

 A: We will have pre-packaged communion that each person will receive on the way in, so we are not passing trays through the auditorium.
 Offering will be done at stations as people enter and exit the auditorium as well.
 Children will receive activity bags that are sanitized after each weekend and refilled with new materials to keep them engaged during services.

 A: Short answer, it has impacted us in a good way.
 Attendance is up.
 We have more people engaging services than when we were in person.
 Isn’t that awesome?
 We have members of our church who’ve never been to the building before.
 As far as giving, people’s generosity has been phenomenal.
 We cannot remember a time in the last 8 years that giving was this strong.
 We’ve always had a generous church family, but this has cemented the fact that we are a church that knows what it means to be generous.
-Finally, the new building slowed down during the initial isolation period, but it’s picked right back up and moving full force.
-We are excited to have the building open some time in August 2020.
+Finally, the new building slowed down during the initial isolation period, but it’s picked right back up and is currently open.
+We are working through a minimal punch list to get it fully functioning in the coming weeks.

 A: In the event someone tests positive and has attended a gathering at Forefront Church, our first goal is to care for the person.
 They are required to quarantine for a 14 day period.
 We will do everything we can for them to help ease their burden.
 Next, we would immediately contact anyone that may have come into contact with the person that tested positive.
 As we contact people, we are required by the local health department to contact them and see what further steps need to be taken.